If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 How to Fix Google Play Store Server Error No Connection Retry

-If Google Play Store says “Server Error – Retry,” you need to make sure that Wi-Fi or cellular data is turned on and clear the Play Store cache.
+If Google Play Store says “Server Error – Retry,” you need to ensure that Wi-Fi or cellular data is turned on and clear the Play Store cache.

 1. Restart Your Android Device

-This is one of the very first things to do when you encounter an Android problem.
-A glitch in the system can cause the issue on the Google Play Store app.
+This is one of the first things to do when encountering an Android problem.
+A glitch in the system can cause an issue on the Google Play Store app.
 Restarting the device can solve this problem.

-Restarting your phone will clear the RAM and all processes running on the phone.
+Restarting your phone will clear the RAM and all processes running.
 This gives your device a fresh start and can help to clear bugs.

 To restart your Android device, please follow these steps: